ssk13/SeniorProject/PseudoComposerWeb/README.md

 		* cambiata, echappee, double neighbor allowed allowed
 	* Check cadence
 * Soft rules
-	* Make m6 descending and M6 ascending and descending a soft rule
 	* Avoid skipping to and from a temporary high point
 	* Accidental Bb's followed by descending motion
 	* Avoid skipping in both voices - not as bad if 3rds